Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **LICENSE** This file describes the license which protects the application's code.
 * **main-page.js** This is the main JavaScript file used to implement the business logic of the initial page.
 * **main-page.xml** This is the file used to implement the UI of the initial page.
 * **package.json** This file contains meta information for your project such as name, author, version.
-* **package.json** This file describes what modules (a.k.a widgets or components) you have loaded for your projects.
+The file also describes what modules (a.k.a widgets or components) you have loaded for your projects.
 All NativeScript projects start with a default set of modules known as `tns-core-modules`.

 ### Step 2.
 Define the user interface